Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 - Pick ATS: Syracuse (+14.5)

 Duke has a 6-5-0 record against the spread this season compared to Syracuse, who is 5-7-0 ATS.
-The Blue Devils have a 6-5-0 record going over the point total, while games involving the Orange have a record of 5-7-0 when it comes to hitting the over.
-The teams score 161.7 points per game, 9.2 more points than this matchup's total.
+In terms of hitting the over, games involving the Blue Devils are 6-5-0 and the Orange are 5-7-0.
+The two teams score an average of 161.7 points per game, 10.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM